sandile11/card_counting_blackjack/README.md

 [youtube video](https://www.youtube.com/watch?v=m-QPjO-2IkA)

-1.) found the card boundary
+1. can find a card

-2.) found the value of the card
+2. can locate and identify the suit for all numerically-valued cards

-3.) isolated suit
+3. can give the numerical value of a card

 ## TO-DO

-1.) classify the card suit using suit reference images
+1. Add identification for cards that aren't numerically-valued

-2.)
+2. Adjust the system to detect cards using to corners of the image